 These are umbrella terms used to describe a collection of injuries that affect the muscles, nerves and tendons.
 Tendonitis, tenosynovitis and carpal tunnel syndrome are some common examples.
 Common symptoms include aches, pains, burning, tingling, swelling and loss of joint movement and strength in the affected area(s).
 These symptoms can progress into chronic and crippling disorders which often no amount of physiotherapy or surgery can put right.

 What causes RSIs or MSDs?

 A variety of factors can play a role in their development including:

 - repetition

+- insufficient recovery time • forceful movements • awkward or fixed postures

-- cold temperatures
+- cold temperatures contact stress

 - pace of work

+- psychosocial stress.

 - vibration

-- insufficient recovery time

-- forceful movements awkward or fixed postures

-- contact stress

-- psychosocial stress.